Why has Israel attacked Iran

 Israel had promised to strike back after Iran launched a ballistic-missile attack on Israel on the 1st October.
 Iran launched more than 180 missiles in that attack.
 Israel’s air defences intercepted the majority of them, as did US-led allies.
 Some of the missiles did hit air bases or other sites.
 A falling missile casing killed one Palestinian.

 Israel said that it would retaliate but did not specify when or how.
-Since then, there have been constant speculations about the timing and form of an strike.
+Since then, there have been constant speculations about the timing and form of an Israeli strike.

 The attack took place in the early morning hours of Saturday.
-It appears to have targeted missile manufacturing and sites, as well as what Israel called “other air capabilities”, but without specifying.
+It appears to have targeted missile manufacturing and launch sites, as well as what Israel called “other air capabilities”, but without specifying.

 What was the response of Israel to Iran’s previous attack on Israel?